SqueakyBeaver/TransCrab/README.md

 # TransCrab
-Discord transcription bot written in Rust, using Serenity and Poise Transcription using Vosk
+Discord transcription bot written in Rust, using Serenity and Poise Transcription using Whisper-rs

-# Running
+# Running dev build
-note: you will have issues on macOS because I couldn't easily find a vosk model for macOS

-Download a Vosk model from [here](https://alphacephei.com/vosk/models) and extract the contents into the root folder.
-Name the resulting folder `model`
+Download a Whisper.cpp model from [here](https://huggingface.co/ggerganov/whisper.cpp/tree/main) to the root directory and name the file `model.bin`.
+I suggest one of the `tiny.en` models, since they use very little memory.
-Add your discord token to `.env` run `cargo make start-dev`
+Add your discord token to `.env` run `cargo make start-dev` or `cargo run`

 ## Running production build
-Download a Vosk model from [here](https://alphacephei.com/vosk/models) and extract the contents into the root folder.
-Name the resulting folder `model`
-Add your discord token to `.env` run `cargo make start-prod`
+same process as a dev build, except run `cargo make start-prod` or `cargo run -r`

 # Building
 It should work on multiple platforms
-It should work on NixOS (and probably anything using nix) using `nix-direnv`.
+It will work on NixOS (and probably anything using nix) using `nix-direnv`.
 You're welcome.

 Need assistance?
 Open an issue and I might be able to help